Florence, Italy. The Tuscan Renaissance city full of amazing art, architecture and must-see landmarks.

 6. The Amazing Shopping

-golden statue of bull in florence
+golden statue of bull in shopping district is reason to visit florence

 Go shopping at Mercato del Porcellino!
 Find some Tuscan leather goods at this lively outdoor daily market.
 Although most of the leather in this market is real, not all leather is treated equally.
 Be a savvy market shopper, and maybe you’ll score a bargain.
-Don’t forget to rub the nose of the boar fountain for good luck -put a coin in its mouth as your rub its nose and drop the coin down with a wish!
+Don’t forget to rub the nose of the boar fountain for good luck -put a coin in its mouth as you rub its nose and drop the coin down with a wish!

 Florence is a paradise for shoppers, with its wide range of boutiques, markets, and artisan workshops.